Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Active-passive account: details for an accountant

-There are basic active, passive and active-passive accounts.
-Main active accounts are used for ... and settlements with creditors.
-The main active-passive accounts are designed to account for settlements with ...
+There are main active, passive and active-passive accounts.
+Main active accounts are used for... and accounts payable.
+The main active-passive accounts are intended to account for settlements with...

 Accounts and double entry